3 Strategies to Master Your Wage Costs

 Building a conceptual report of your future wage costs works well because changes to the way you manage your workforce can take a long time to flow through.
 That’s especially true when it comes to agreed rostered hours, employment types, and hiring strategies, which take time to materialise into long term savings.

-You know what Christmas trade was like for 2018, so what will it look like in 2019 with higher wage costs and new employees?
+You know what Christmas trade was like last year, so what will it look like in the new financial year with higher wage costs and new employees?
 What could you change throughout the year in terms of things like the types of employees you hire and their agreed hours?
 The difference can be significant.

 Scenario test your forecasts based on employment type, age, level and test the impact of unforeseen overtime.
 Software will greatly speed this process up.
 If you’re only reporting on how well you’ve done, start reporting into the future in 2019.
 Plan to be successful in the future so you can start moving towards your goals now.